View from the Empty Nest

 Fortunately, God cushioned the shock as much as possible for us.
 The week our youngest daughter moved out we were busy preparing for a trip several states away.
 Our minds were focused on fine-tuning details for the meetings we were going to attend.
 There was no time for early withdrawal symptoms.

 Then it hit.
 Arriving home after the trip, we unlocked our door and felt like we were tiptoeing into a quiet church sanctuary.
 No shoes by the door, no books flung on the kitchen table, nothing to wash in the laundry basket.

 All signs of no occupancy.
 And now I’m challenged with cooking for two.
 We’ve been eating a lot of leftovers.

 Oh, don’t pity me.
 Like a child suddenly thrust into the world, I’m discovering new things every day.
 The value of a bathroom uncluttered by wet towels.
 Time for reading those books gathering dust on the shelves.
 Having room to back the car out of the drive without maneuvering around other vehicles.
 I think I may survive.

 During World War II they called it shell shock.
+Today it's PTSD.
 Just give me a little time; I’m like a soldier climbing out of the trenches.
 V-day has arrived.
 So…why am I sniffling?

 How about you?
-Any experience in coping with Empty Nest Syndrome?
-We'd like to see your comments below.
+Any experience with Empty Nest Syndrome?
+Tell us about it below.